Awkward Owl

 When I'm Not Therapist-ing...

-I like to garden, walk my dog, cook, bake bread, read (fantasy & murder mysteries especially!), puzzle, and play video games.
+I love to garden, cook, read, puzzle, create art, and play video games.